Indian Gin & Distilleries in India

 How has the Indian Gin industry developed in recent years?

-What makes Indian Gin different / special?
+What makes Indian Gin different or special?

-Sakshia: The knowledge of herbs and use of botanicals is a time honoured tradition in India.
+The knowledge of herbs and use of botanicals is a time honoured tradition in India.
 The recipe of Jaisalmer Indian Craft Gin is derived from this ancient knowledge.
 Geographical location also add to the mysticism of Indian gins.
 Our endeavour is to share the unique flavours of India with the world.
-Jaisalmer Gin has only 11 botanicals and of these 7 have been sourced from four corners of India including Darjeeling Green Tea leaves and Vetiver.
+Jaisalmer Gin has only 11 botanicals and of these 7 have been sourced from four corners of India, including Darjeeling Green Tea leaves and Vetiver.

 What's next for the gin industry in India?